About the Spleen

 After surgery you will be given intravenous fluids (IV’s) in your arm.
-You may have a stomach tube coming up out your nose to prevent vomiting or stomach bleeding because your stomach can fill up with stomach juices and not empty properly after this surgery.
-Not every surgeon uses this tube.
 You will be given pain medication to relieve the discomfort you may experience from the small incisions.
 You will need to let your nurse and surgeon know what your pain medication needs are since everyone has a different pain threshold.

 As soon as you can resume oral intake, urinate, and care for your basic needs, you will typically be able to go home.
 Your surgeon will tell you when it is safe to go home.